Wang-jy6/Smartphone-Dual-Channel-PbII-Sensing-v1.0.0/README.md

 ## Representative raw images

 Representative original smartphone images are provided for selected Pb(II) concentrations in the 405 nm direct-scattering and 520 nm indirect-absorbance channels, together with representative industrial wastewater images.

-The smartphone ISO, exposure, and white-balance settings were controlled automatically during image acquisition.
-The calibration equations are specific to the smartphone and optical configuration used in this study.

 ## Device files